Best Arm Identification for Stochastic Rising Bandits: Abstract

 \section{Abstract}

-\settingname is a setting in which the values of the expected rewards of the available options increase every time they are selected.
-This framework models a wide range of scenarios in which the available options are learning entities whose performance improves over time.
-In this paper, we focus on the \emph{Best Arm Identification} (BAI) problem for the stochastic rested rising bandits.
-In this scenario, we are asked, given a fixed budget of rounds, to provide a recommendation about the best option at the end of the selection process.
+\settingname (SRBs) model sequential decision-making problems in which the expected reward of the available options increases every time they are selected.
+This setting captures a wide range of scenarios in which the available options are \emph{learning entities} whose performance improves (in expectation) over time (\eg online best model selection).
+While previous works addressed the regret minimization problem, this paper focuses on the \textit{fixed-budget Best Arm Identification} (BAI) problem for SRBs.
+In this scenario, given a fixed budget of rounds, we are asked to provide a recommendation about the best option at the end of the identification process.
 We propose two algorithms to tackle the above-mentioned setting, namely \ucbeshort, which resorts to a UCB-like approach, and \succrejectshort, which employs a successive reject procedure.
-We show that they provide guarantees on the probability of properly identifying the optimal option at the end of the learning process.
-Finally, we numerically validate the proposed algorithms in synthetic and realistic environments and compare them with the currently available BAI strategies.
+Then, we prove that, with a sufficiently large budget, they provide guarantees on the probability of properly identifying the optimal option at the end of the learning process and on the simple regret.
+Furthermore, we derive a lower bound on the error probability, matched by our \succrejectshort (up to constants), and illustrate how the need for a sufficiently large budget is unavoidable in the SRB setting.
+Finally, we numerically validate the proposed algorithms in both synthetic and realistic environments.